craneswalker/Trade-Sculptor/README.md

 ## The Future of Trade Sculptor
 Trade-Sculptor is an ongoing project.
 The next steps in refining the app are as follows:
--Finish web-scraping tool to display pricing that is not available on the API.
+>-Finish web-scraping tool to display pricing that is not available on the API.
--Work on the UX/UI to make the app more fluid and fun to use.
+>-Work on the UX/UI to make the app more fluid and fun to use.
+>-Adding buttons to remove cards from your trade list and buttons to change the quantity of a card.